Traeger Smoked Burgers – 4 Easy Steps

 Finely dice the onions with a sharp knife.
 Put the ground beef mince into a large mixing bowl.
 Then, add the onion, egg, breadcrumbs, oregano, salt, and pepper to the bowl.

-Mix well and make it into 6 big patties or 12 small patties.
+Mix well, then shape into six large or 12 small patties.
 (Use the bottom of a saucepan to squash down the patties evenly) and cover and refrigerate until required.

 Step 2: Smoking